iadvize/iadvize-ios-sdk/README.md

 A completion handler is available in order to know if the SDK has been successfully activated (and to retry later if the activation fails):

 ```
-IAdvizeManager.shared.activate(jwtOption: .token("yourjwttoken"), externalId: "connecteduseruniqueidentifierornil", ruleId: UUID(uuidString: "targetingruleid")) { success in
+IAdvizeManager.shared.activate(jwtOption: .token("yourjwttoken"), externalId: "connecteduseruniqueidentifierornil", ruleId: UUID(uuidString: "targetingruleid")) { success, isEnabled in
 }
 ```

 N.B.
 You have to check if the activation succeeds before you try to show a Chat Button (the default or a custom one).
+You also have to check the `isEnabled` flag which indicates you if the SDK is currently enabled or disabled by the SDK Administrator.

 <a name="gdpr"></a>